 Ethereum has similar issues.
 It charges certain transaction fees in "gas", or Ether, per operation.
 When the network gets overloaded, fees increase to disincentivise people from conducting operations with the goal of reducing the backlog.

 Bitcoin sceptics have been pointing at bitcoin's scaling problem for a long time, and it looks like the recent surge in popularity may have pushed the number of users high enough that the scaling problem is becoming a noticeable issue.

 A range of solutions have been put forward and adopted to varying degrees.
 Generally, they revolve around finding ways to process more transactions per block, or de-bloat the blockchain, by cutting excess data from each transaction.

 On the Ethereum network, developers are working on the "Plasma" upgrade, designed to slim down transaction sizes, while still facilitating smart contracts.
-And in the long run, developers plan to make a more drastic shift to an efficient proof-of-stake mining system rather than the current proof-of-work system.
+And in the long run, most developers plan to make a more drastic shift to an efficient proof-of-stake mining system rather than the current proof-of-work system.

 On the bitcoin network, an equivalent type of upgrade was implemented in the form of the "segregated witness" (SegWit) protocol.
 This refers to the separation of the security-oriented "witness" from the transaction itself, in order to cut down the size of each transaction.
 This will let more transactions fit onto a single block, which will increase transaction speed.

 The scaling problem has been a sticking point for bitcoin in the last year, but a lack of consensus in the bitcoin community has prevented smooth upgrades and instead led to a series of contentious hard forks.